Jackie Robinson (1919-1972) was the first Black baseball player to play in the American major leagues during the 20th century.

 Here’s a rundown with four of the best Jackie Robinson rookie cards to collect, including lots of information about the rare vintage sets and what to look for.

-The Best Jackie Robinson Rookie Cards
+The Most Valuable Jackie Robinson Rookie Cards

 Depending on who you ask, Jackie Robinson rookie cards were either released in 1948 or 1949.
 Confusingly, an option from 1947 also makes its way onto the list.